PreziosiRaffaele/move-qcp/README.md

 This brings several benefits:

-1. Your code is securely stored, easily accessible, and conveniently managed alongside your other version-controlled assets.
+1. **Versioning QCP Code:** Your code is securely stored, easily accessible, and conveniently managed alongside your other version-controlled assets.
 This ensures that you have complete control over your qcp code and can effectively track and review changes.
+2. **Automated Deployment:** The plugin automatically deploys the QCP to the target org, avoiding the need to manually copy and paste the code into Salesforce.
-2. Take advantage of modularization by utilizing modules to split the QCP code into multiple files.
+3. **Modularization:** Take advantage of modularization by utilizing modules to split the QCP code into multiple files.
-3. The plugin automatically minifies the code before deploying it to the target org.
+4. **Code Minification:** The plugin automatically minifies the code before deploying it to the target org.
 This optimization step helps avoid reaching the maximum character limit of the textarea field.

 ## Install